Constel-ar/constel-ar-smart-contract/README.md

 # Stellar Smart Contract Template

-This repository contains a template for developing smart contracts.
-It includes example contract logic, deployment scripts, and tests to help you get started quickly.
+This repository offers a smart contracts for developing Stellar.
+It includescomponents like example contract logic, deployment scripts, and comprehensive tests, designed to help you quickly get started with your Stellar development.

-## Features

-- Template for writing custom smart contracts
-- Sample contract with basic functionality
-- Pre-configured testing environment
-- Easy to extend and customize

-## Table of Contents
+## 📖 Table of Contents

 - [Prerequisites](#prerequisites)
 - [Optional (VSCode)](#optional-vscode)